zelikos/davincibox/README.md

 If you're less comfortable in the CLI, I recommend using the `setup.sh` script from this repository to help simplify the setup process, but ultimately use of the CLI is a requirement.

+Optional: Ensure `lshw` is installed on your system, as `setup.sh` uses it to detect whether you are using an Nvidia GPU or not.

 ### AMD

 AMD uses Mesa's `rusticl` for OpenCL support in DaVinci Resolve, due [various](https://github.com/ROCm/ROCm/issues/768) [issues](https://github.com/zelikos/davincibox/issues/65) with AMD's official option, ROCm.
 These issues largely stem from the fact that [GPU support in ROCm is very limited](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-gpus).